Mindfulness Matters Week returned during Fall 2022

-Faculty, staff and students will have opportunities to learn about and practice mindfulness with three presentations by mindfulness experts from across the United States.
-All presentations will be on Zoom.
+Faculty, staff and students had opportunities to learn about and practice mindfulness with three presentations by mindfulness experts from across the United States.
+All presentations were recorded on Zoom and are available below..

 Meditation and the Brain with Sara Lazar, PhD

 Sara W. Lazar, PhD is an Associate Professor in the Psychiatry Department at Massachusetts General Hospital and Harvard Medical School.
 In this talk, Dr. Lazar will present data about how the structure and function of the brain changes as the result of mindfulness meditation practice.
 These brain changes in turn lead to reduced stress and improved emotion regulation and cognition.
 IN the first half of the talk, she will discuss how mindfulness practice helps with stress, pain, and fear.
 In the second half, she will present data on memory, attention and executive functioning, including data from a two-year follow-up study.

 Basics of Mindfulness for Self-Care and Stress Management with Marvin Belzer, PhD